Lithuanian name: Feminine forms

+There also is a rare archaic suffix for the unmarried feminine surname, -iukė, e.g., Martinaitis -> Martinaičiukė, which is a diminutive suffix.

 In 2003, Lithuanian laws allowed women to use a short form, without disclosing the marital status (ending in -ė instead of -ienė/-aitė/etc.: Adamkus → Adamkė).
 These names are used, although traditional forms are still predominant.

-According to the Department of Statistics of Lithuania, the most popular feminine family names are:
+According to the State Data Agency, in 2008 the most popular feminine family names were: